HGPflow: Extending Hypergraph Particle Flow to Collider Event Reconstruction: Algorithms

+where $\tilde{I}_{ai} = E_{ia} / E_a$ denotes a \textit{dual} incidence matrix which is normalized column-wise rather than row-wise.
+We apply Eqs.~\ref{eq:proxy1}-~\ref{eq:proxy2} to the predicted incidence matrix to construct a set of ``proxy'' particles.
+For hyperedges containing a track, we overwrite the proxy properties with those of the track.
+The creation of proxy particles is shown on the right-hand side of the second stage in Fig.~\ref{fig:hgpflow_diagram}.

-where $\tilde{I}_{ai} = E_{ia} / E_a$ denotes the \textit{dual} incidence matrix.
-In non-ideal detectors, the accuracy of proxy quantities is limited by the energy response and granularity of the calorimeter.
-Multiple other factors also cause a loss of information, including material interactions upstream of the calorimeter, electronic noise and its suppression, and sampling fraction.
+The accuracy of proxy particles is mainly limited by track resolution and calorimeter characteristics such as granularity, upstream material interactions, electronic noise levels, and sampling fraction.
 The final objective of HGPflow, shown in the third stage of Fig.~\ref{fig:hgpflow_diagram}, is thus to recover the true particle properties as a learned correction to the proxy properties.
-Each particle is corrected using the hidden representation of the corresponding hyperedge as input, which encodes the features of detector hits associated through the incidence matrix.
-The prediction is supervised by pairing columns in the truth incidence matrix (truth particles) and the predicted incidence matrix (reconstructed particles) using Hungarian assignment \cite{kuhn1955hungarian}.

-The decision of which quantities get calibrated and for what particles should incorporate expected tracker and calorimeter performance for a given experiment.
-Since tracks are a good proxy for charged particle angular coordinates, there typically isn't much to gain from further correction.
-At high momentum, charged particle momenta can benefit from a learned correction that uses the hidden representation of the hyperedge deduced from the features of the associated track and calorimeter clusters.
-For neutral particles, the calorimeter granularity determines how accurate the proxy angular coordinates are.
-The energy of neutral hadrons, in particular, requires a substantial correction, depending on whether calorimeter clusters already have a calibrated energy scale.

-Classification of reconstructed particles is also performed during the second stage of training, based on their hyperedge hidden representation.
+Each particle is corrected using as input its proxy kinematics, node features weighted by the predicted incidence matrix, and the hidden representation of the corresponding hyperedge.
+For the datasets considered in this paper, correcting angular coordinates had negligible impact, so only transverse momentum and energy are corrected for charged particles and neutral particles, respectively.
+Furthermore, the CLIC calorimeter information proved good enough that no corrections were applied to the proxy particles obtained directly from the incidence matrix prediction.
+Classification of reconstructed particles is also performed at this stage.
 Hyperedges with an associated track are classified as either charged hadron, electron, or muon, while the rest are split into photon and neutral hadron categories.
-An additional class is added for track-associated hyperedges to account for residual energy caused by event partitioning (further discussed in Sec.~\ref{sec:MS}).